-Works are restricted to the made ground of the A9 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last 5 days.
-Traffic management will likely consist of consist of lane closures with convoy.
+Works are restricted to the made ground of the A889 carriageway and traffic management will be designed in line with existing guidance.
+The proposed works are anticipated to last 7 days.
+TM is yet to be decided.
 Where required, alternative pedestrian routes will be included in the traffic management setup, to minimise impact of the works on NMUs.

 These measures, along with mitigation measures and standard working practices, will be detailed in the SEMP and adhered to on site.
-The vulnerability of the project to risks of major accidents and disasters is considered to be low.